mcneja/disguiser/README.md

 # What is this?

-A port of ThiefRL2, a 2016 7DRL (Seven Day Roguelike) challenge entry by James McNeill.

-The original was written in C++ using OpenGL and Win32.
-This version is written in Javascript and Rust.
+A Seven-day Roguelike by James McNeill.
+Written for the 2021 7DRL challenge.

 Explore mansions, steal all their loot, and get out without being caught by the guards.
+Don disguises to avoid detection.

 ## How to build